 I am convinced that our friends in Brasilia and in Montevideo are not going to feel offended, because we would not want to hurt any of our brethren from Uruguay or Brazil.
 We recognize their sovereignty.
 We recognize that those governments have the sovereign right to invite the little gentleman of the North, if they so choose.

 But Kirchner and I don’t need to plan anything to sabotage this visit, because we are witnessing the true political cadaver.
-The President of the United States is a political cadaver.
+The president of the United States is a political cadaver.
 He doesn’t even smell of sulfur anymore.
 He doesn’t even smell of sulfur or brimstone, if you will.
 No longer.
 What you smell from him now is the stench of political death.
 And not long from now, he will turn to dust and disappear.
-So we don’t need to put forth any effort to sabotage the visit of the President of the United States to some countries, sisters countries of Central and South America, of course.
+So we don’t need to put forth any effort to sabotage the visit of the president of the United States to some countries, sisters countries of Central and South America, of course.
 We don’t need to do that.
 It’s a simple coincidence, the visit of Nestor to Venezuela and our visit here to Buenos Aires.

-Well, we nevertheless need to thank that little gentleman that’s visiting us, because if he were not here in South America, perhaps this event would not be so well-attended.
+Well, we nevertheless need to thank that little gentleman that’s visiting us, because if he were not here in South America, perhaps this event would not be so well attended.
 We have organized this event to say no to the presence of the chief of the empire here in the heroic lands of South America.

-The imperial little gentleman that’s visiting Latin America today said about seventy-two or forty-eight hours ago in one of his speeches, when he was announcing that he was leaving for Latin America, he compared Simon Bolivar to George Washington.
+The imperial little gentleman that’s visiting Latin America today said about 72 or 48 hours ago in one of his speeches, when he was announcing that he was leaving for Latin America, he compared Simon Bolivar to George Washington.
 In fact, he even said the ridiculous thing — and I can’t say it’s hypocrisy, because it is simply ridiculous, the most ridiculous thing he could say.
 He said, today we are all children of Washington and Bolivar.
 That is, he thinks that he is a son of Bolivar.
 What he is is a son of a — but I can’t say that word here.

-So he has said — he has said — and you should listen to what he said here — he said that now is the time to finish the revolution that Washington and Bolivar commenced .
+So he has said — he has said — and you should listen to what he said here — he said that now is the time to finish the revolution that Washington and Bolivar commenced.
 How’s that for heresy?
 That is heresy and ignorance, because we have to remember — and I say this with all due respect to George Washington, who is historically one of the founding fathers of that country — but we must also remember the differences and how different George Washington and Simon Bolivar were, are and will always be.

 George Washington won a war to gain the independence of the North American economic elite from the English empire, and when Washington died, or, rather, after his independence and after having been the president of the United States, after ordering the massacre of the indigenous peoples of North America, after defending slavery, he ended up being a very rich owner of slaves and of a plantation.
 He was a great landowner.
 That was George Washington.